porsager/postgres/README.md

 This also means you cannot write dynamic queries or concat queries together by simple string manipulation.
 To enable dynamic queries in a safe way, the `sql` function doubles as a regular function which escapes any value properly.
 It also includes overloads for common cases of inserting, selecting, updating and querying.

-## Dynamic query helpers `sql() inside tagged template`
+## Dynamic query helpers - `sql()` inside tagged template

 Postgres.js has a safe, ergonomic way to aid you in writing queries.
-This makes it easier to write dynamic inserts, selects, updates and where queries.
+This makes it easier to write dynamic `insert`, `select` and `update` queries, and pass `where` parameters.

 #### Insert